tginsberg/java-timestream/README.md

 These are fully functional streams, so you can use them like any other stream, once created.

-Once `Stream.takeWhile()` support is added in Java 9, this library will not be very useful.
-The lack of a convenient `takeWhile(Predicate<T> predicate)` method in Java 8 is what lead to the creation of this library.
+The lack of a convenient `takeWhile(Predicate<T> predicate)` method in Java 8 is what led to the creation of this library.
+Now that Java 9 has `Stream.takeWhile()` support, there is no reason to add this as a dependency.

 This library can create streams of the following java.time classes: